What Is a Rake? Definition, Functions and Important Uses

 What Is a Rake?

-A rake is a long-handled gardening and landscaping tool with a toothed head used for collecting leaves, leveling loose soil, removing yard debris, spreading mulch, and preparing smooth seedbeds for planting flowers or crops.
+A rake is a long-handled tool with a row of teeth (tines) used for gathering leaves, removing debris, leveling soil, spreading mulch, and preparing seedbeds for planting.

 What Is the Definition of a Rake?

-• The Handle: A long shaft (usually 4 or 5 feet long) made of wood, fiberglass, or metal that allows you to work comfortably while standing upright.
+• The Head (Crossbar): A long shaft made from wood, fiberglass, or metal that allows comfortable use while standing.

 What Is the Function of a Rake?